|Nutritional Guidelines (per serving)|

 Everyone needs a simple and easy blueberry muffin recipe.
 They're classic.
 They're tasty.
 They're pretty.

-My husband loves muffins and I don't make them often enough!
-This recipe makes a dozen, so you can easily freeze them.
+This recipe makes over a dozen, so it's a great idea to freeze the rest of them.
 When you are ready to serve them again, just defrost and cut in half and toast!
 They are just as delicious and stay fresh for up to 2 months!

 You can definitely substitute other fruits for the blueberries.
 Try out strawberries, raspberries, or cranberries!
 You can also substitute the vanilla extract for other extracts, like orange or lemon.